VanAndelInstitute/AperioSlideViewer-preprocessor/README.md

-# Preprocessor for Aperio Slide Viewer
+# SVS preprocessor for Virtual Slide Viewer
 Program that makes image pyramids from Aperio SVS files stored in Amazon S3.
 Also extracts metadata, label image, and thumbnail.

 OpenSlide [must be used to properly open SVS files](https://github.com/libvips/libvips/issues/1492#issuecomment-662007128).